 \section{Preliminaries}

 \paragraph{Definition of Agent-Oriented Planning}

-In this study, a multi-agent system involves a series of LLM-empowered agents that possess diverse expertise and tools.
-These agents are designed to leverage their expertise and tools to resolve specific real-world tasks.
-For example, a search agent can utilize search engines to retrieve up-to-date information relevant to a given query, while a code agent is capable of generating code and executing the code via a code interpreter.
-The collaboration among these agents is facilitated by a meta-agent, which serves as the brain of the multi-agent systems.
-When a user query is submitted to the multi-agent system, the meta-agent sends the relevant requests to the appropriate agents, optimizing for both effectiveness and efficiency.
+In this study, a multi-agent system involves a series of LLM-empowered agents for solving real-world problems.
+These agents are constructed by providing specialized tools and unique system prompts that set their identities and instructions, and are powered by LLMs for query understanding, tool use, and response generation.
+For example, a search agent can utilize search engines to retrieve up-to-date information relevant to a given query, while a code agent is capable of generating code and executing via a code interpreter.
+The collaboration among these agents is facilitated by a meta-agent, which serves as the brain of the multi-agent system.
+When a user query is submitted, the meta-agent sends the relevant requests to the appropriate agents, optimizing for both effectiveness and efficiency.
 The responses produced by these agents are finally aggregated and synthesized to generate a comprehensive answer to the original user query.

-Formally, given a user query $Q$, a meta-agent $\mathcal{P}$ needs to select some appropriate agents from a total of $n$ agents, denoted as $\mathcal{A}=\{\mathcal{A}_1, ..., \mathcal{A}_n\}$.
+Formally, given a user query $Q$, a meta-agent $\mathcal{P}$ needs to select a set of appropriate agents from a total of $n$ agents, denoted as $\mathcal{A}=\{\mathcal{A}_1, ..., \mathcal{A}_n\}$.
 Each agent is associated with a description $d$ that outlines its capability.
 We denote the collection of all agent descriptions as $\mathcal{D} = \{d_1,...,d_n\}$.
-The user query $Q$ is decomposed into $m$ sub-tasks, with each sub-task assigned to a specific agent based on their descriptions:
+The user query $Q$ can be decomposed by $\mathcal{P}$ into $m$ sub-tasks, with each sub-task assigned to a specific agent based on their descriptions:

 After that, each selected agent $i \in [m]$ produces a response to its assigned sub-task, denoted as $r_i=\mathcal{A}'_i(q_i) $.
-These responses are then utilized to generate the final answer based on $R=\{r_1,...,r_m\}$ to resolve the original query $Q$.
+These responses $\{r_1,...,r_m\}$ are then utilized to generate the final answer to resolve the original query $Q$.
 Such a process is called {\it agent-oriented planning}.